7449/BannerLayout/README.md

 ##Support function

-- can be customized small dots (left center), title (left center), prompt bar (upper middle) position
+- can be customized  dots , title, prompt bar position

 - you can customize small dots, and whether to automatically rotate to the next page and rotation time

-- support List, array two data formats (network local support)
+- support List, array two data formats

 - support for click events and rotation speed and viewPager slide switch speed

-- whether to display a small dot, title, or the entire tip column
+- whether to display a dots, title, or the entire tip column

 - support for loading and loading fails to display custom pictures